T Bone’s rules of dilettante game design, Part I

 1) Know the goal: I think the main rule for designers is the very one KC mentions: know the intent or goal.
 It’s a pretty obvious step.
 Know what you want to build, then build it.
 Easier said than done, of course!

-2) Go straight to the goal: Now that you know what you want, head straight from A to B. Sounds obvious, yes, but it’s surprising how often rules make unneeded diversion through or to C instead.
+2) Go straight to the goal: Now that you know what you want, head straight from A to B. Sounds obvious, yes, but it’s surprising how often rules make unneeded diversion through or into C instead.
 Want to make small critters hard to hit in melee?
 Then just give a size-based TH mod, not the old Fantasy Folk oddball suggestion for extra PD.
 Want ST to offer decent lifting capabilities?
-Then just make it so (as 4e does), instead of saddling it with unsatisfactory lifting power and patching that via crooked Extra Effort rules (a la 3e).
+Then just make it so (as GURPS 4e does), instead of saddling it with unsatisfactory lifting power and patching that via weird Extra Effort rules (a la 3e).
 And so on.

 3) Unofficial is fine: Don’t be discouraged by “non-official” status.
 It doesn’t matter.
 Your home-brew may be just as good as the official stuff — in fact, commercial games (GURPS too!) are chock-packed with additions that, once upon a time, only existed as someone’s house rule.

 7) Stress test: Got some rule you think is ready to go?
 Jump right to extreme cases to test it.
 If it involves physical performance, don’t hesitate to see what happens with creatures that are huge, tiny, super-strong, etc. If it involves some skill, check results for both the super-skilled and the hopeless default users.
 And so on.
-Try to break your rule.

 8) Playability, not perfection: Do no more design and tweaking than you need or want!
 Go for playability – whatever that means for you.
 When explaining imperfections in rules, remember that “because I say so” is an OK answer!
 As are “I don’t have time”, “I don’t think it’s important”, and “I don’t know how to do it”.
 Don’t feel every rule must be an unassailable gem of logic and realism.